modio/modio-docs/public/en-us/features/metrics/dashboards/game-dashboard-data.md

 ![Locations](img/download-locations.png)
 Interactive world map showing downloads by country or continent.

-* Accompanied by a table view with exact counts and percentages.
+- Accompanied by a table view with exact counts and percentages.
-* Can be viewed across different time periods (1W, 1M, 3M, 6M, 1Y, All-time).
+- Can be viewed across different time periods (1W, 1M, 3M, 6M, 1Y, All-time).
-* Useful for understanding regional adoption patterns and audience distribution.
+- Useful for understanding regional adoption patterns and audience distribution.

 ## User Activity Metrics

 ![UGC Metrics](img/ugc-mau.png)
-Monitor UGC users, comments, guide engagement, and creator growth, with segmentation by logged-in vs. anonymous users and geographic breakdowns.
+Monitor UGC MAU, comments, guide engagement, and creator growth, with segmentation by logged-in vs. anonymous users and geographic breakdowns.

 ### Definitions

 #### UGC MAU

 **What it measures**
-The number of unique users for the current and previous month.
+The number of unique monthly active users (MAU) for the current and previous calendar month.

 **How it's measured**
-An UGC user is defined as anyone performing a qualifying action such as downloading, subscribing, rating, or commenting on a UGC.
+A UGC MAU is a unique user identified by IP address that performs at least one qualifying action on UGC.

+**Qualifying actions**

+- Downloading UGC
+- Subscribing to UGC
+- Unsubscribing from UGC
+- Rating UGC
+- Commenting on UGC

 **Deduplication**
 Events are deduplicated on a 24-hour rolling period based on the combination of:

-* User IP
-* UGC ID
-* Platform

-#### UGC Users

-**What it measures**
-The number of unique users within the game's UGC ecosystem.

-**How it's measured**
-An UGC user is defined as anyone performing a qualifying action such as downloading, subscribing, rating, or commenting on a UGC.

-**Deduplication**
-Events are deduplicated on a 24-hour rolling period based on the combination of:

-* User IP
+- User IP
-* UGC ID
+- UGC ID
-* Platform
+- Platform

-This ensures that multiple interactions by the same user with the same UGC on the same platform within a day count only once toward UGC user totals.
+This ensures that repeated interactions with the same UGC by the same user on the same platform within 24 hours count only once.

+**Monthly aggregation**
+Across a full calendar month, each user IP is counted once in the unfiltered MAU total, even if they interact on multiple days.

+**Platform behavior**
+At the platform level, the same user IP can contribute to separate counts on different platforms.
+Without a platform filter, MAU is deduplicated by IP across the full month.

 #### Impressions

 **What it measures**
 The number of unique users who have received information or interacted with a game’s UGC via the mod.io API.
 This includes both:

-* Exposure events such as visiting a game profile, browsing mod lists, or viewing mod details.
+- Exposure events such as visiting a game profile, browsing mod lists, or viewing mod details.
-* Engagement events also used in UGC Users (e.g., downloading, subscribing, rating, or commenting).
+- Engagement events also used in UGC MAU (e.g., downloading, subscribing, unsubscribing, rating, or commenting).

 **How it's measured**
  An impression is recorded whenever a user’s client makes a qualifying API request that returns UGC-related information for a game.
 This includes endpoints that power browsing experiences as well as those that log direct user interactions.